 Some stories are short, some have sequels.
 Some are long stories like in novels or chapter books.
 Most stories have text or prose but some can be in poetry form or verses.

 If you are planning to write a story, then you need to determine the details of these elements so that you write an interesting story.
-Let’s read further to know more about each of these elements.
+Let’s continue reading after watching this video to know more about each of the story elements.

 Characters are those people, animals, or those things around which the story revolves.
 Some stories have many people of all ages in them.
 Folktales and fairy tales have animals, birds, ghosts, fairies, and witches.

 Stories can also be about non-living things like tables, clocks, etc and they can talk in stories.
 Even animals can talk in stories.
 These are fiction stories, they are imaginary and not real.
 All these people, animals, birds and things in a story are called characters.